 De ja vu of Jacob watering Laban’s flock!
 Bear in mind that what is also repeated is that when Moses joined Reuel’s household, Reuel had complete authority over him, just as Laban had over Jacob.

-Unlike the pagan Laban who had a self-serving agenda of enlarging his household and increasing his wealth through enslaving Jacob, this priest of Midian is reported to be a righteous priest in line with his ancestor Abraham.
-His name Reu-el means “friend of God,” This is an honorary title only bestowed previously on Abraham, then later on close associates of the Son of God.
+Unlike the pagan Laban who had a self-serving agenda of enslaving Jacob, this priest of Midian is reported to be a righteous priest aligned with his ancestor Abraham, according to his name Reu-el, meaning “Friend of God,” This is an honorary title only bestowed previously on Abraham, then later on close associates of the Son of God.

-Significantly, Jethro is also identified as “the Kenite.”
+Significantly, Jethro is also identified as “the Kenite. a cursed nation aligned with hybrid giant wicked nations.

 “the LORD made a covenant with Abram, saying, Unto thy seed have I given this land, from the river of Egypt unto the great river, the river Euphrates: [taking it from] The Kenites, and the Kenizzites, and the Kadmonites, And the Hittites, and the Perizzites, and the Rephaims, And the Amorites, and the Canaanites, and the Girgashites, and the Jebusites.”
 (Genesis 15:18-21)

-“Out of Jacob shall come he that shall have dominion, and shall destroy him that remaineth of the city…the Kenite shall be wasted, until Asshur shall carry thee away captive.”
+“Out of Jacob shall come he that shall have dominion, and shall destroy him that remaineth…the Kenite shall be wasted.”
 (Numbers 24:19-22)

-Obviously, Jethro, like the Amorite brothers Mamre, Eshcol, and Aner who were confederate with Abram, repudiated his nation / religion of origin to join the Hebrews under the rule of their Most High God and consequently shared their blessings.
+Obviously, Jethro, like the Amorite brothers Mamre, Eshcol, and Aner who were confederate with Abram, repudiated his nation / religion of origin to join the Hebrews under the rule of their Most High God.

 “And Moses said unto [his brother-in-law] Hobab the son of Raguel/ Reuel the Midianite, Moses’ father in law…come thou with us, and we will do thee good: for the LORD hath spoken good concerning Israel…the children of the Kenite, Moses’ father in law, went up…with the children of Judah…and they went and dwelt among the people.”
 (Numbers 10:29-32)